Legislative Update — Bill Did Not Become Law

 Make Your Voice Heard

 I am uncertain how this will move forward.
-However, I encourage families to write your lawmakers and urge their support.
+However, I encourage families to write your lawmakers and urge their support for any reintroduction of Productivity Credits legislation in the new session.